mspnp/aks-secure-baseline/03-aad.md

 AKS provides a separation between Azure management control plane access control and Kubernetes control plane access control.
 This deployment process, creating and associating Azure resources with each other, is an example of Azure management control plane access.
 This is a relationship between your Azure AD tenant associated with your Azure subscription and is what grants you the permissions to create networks, clusters, managed identities, and create relationships between them.
 Kubernetes has it's own control plane, exposed via the Cluster API endpoint, and honors the Kubernetes RBAC authorization model.
 This endpoint is where `kubectl` commands are executed against, for example.

-AKS allows for disparate tenants between these two control planes; one tenant can be used for Azure management control plane and another for Cluster API authorization.
+AKS allows for disparate Azure AD tenants between these two control planes; one tenant can be used for Azure management control plane and another for Cluster API authorization.
 You can also use the same tenant for both.
-Regulated environments often have clear tenant separation to address impact radius and potential lateral movement; at the added complexity of managing multiple identity stores.
+Regulated environments may mandate a clear tenant separation to address impact radius and potential lateral movement; at the significant added complexity and cost of managing multiple identity stores.
 This reference implementation will work with either model.
-If you're using a single tenant while going through this, you may be able to skip some steps (they'll be identified as such).
-Ensure your final implementation is aligned with how your organization and complice requirements dictate identity management.
+Most customers, even in regulated environments, use a single Azure AD tenant model.
+Ensure your final implementation is aligned with how your organization and compliance requirements dictate identity management.

 ## Expected results